CueMeet/CueFlies/docs/docs/guide/basic-features.md

 # Basic Features

-This guide covers the essential features of CueCal that you'll use on a daily basis.
+This guide covers the essential features of CueFlies that you'll use on a daily basis.

 ## Calendar Integration

-CueCal seamlessly integrates with your Google Calendar to:
+CueFlies seamlessly integrates with your Google Calendar to:

 - Automatically sync and display your meetings
 - Support multiple meeting platforms (Google Meet, Zoom, Microsoft Teams)